puppylinux-woof-CE/woof-CE/README.md

 Puppy can be built directly on GitHub, saving the hassle of preparing a suitable build environment on a fast machine with adequate storage.

 0. Fork woof-CE.
+0.1  If you want something that can cleanly make a pull request, create a branch.
+0.2  If your changes include automation (.yml, .yaml) files, set the default branch to this new branch.
+(NB: this will confuse repositories that fork you.)

 1. Clone your fork.